-Most patients will be hospitalized for one to two nights after surgery.
+Most patients will be hospitalized for one night after surgery.
 Patients are generally discharged to home once they are able to complete activities such as dressing, bathing, toileting, and able to complete their home exercise program.

 What if I live alone?